addisonlynch/alpo-alpha/README.md

 | Wales vs Switzerland OVER 2.5 Goals (-110)  | win    |
 | Wales vs Switzerland UNDER 2.5 Goals (-110) | lose   |

-An Excel workbook is located in the **examples** folder of this repository named "results.xlsx".
+An example Excel workbook is located in the **examples** folder of this repository named "results.xlsx".

 ###